rootprojectco/backend/README.md

 Website: https://rootproject.co

 ### Smart Contracts
-Smart Contract I: ProjectValidation - validators check whether project has been successfuly completed
+Smart Contract I: ProjectValidation - under construction.

-Under construction.

-Smart Contract II: PensionFundRelease - "medium-term pension fund", which freezes funds for a custom period of time, and releases funds continously after approvals of validators.
+Smart Contract II: PensionFundRelease - "medium-term pension fund", described in the RootProject whitepaper.
+The contract freezes funds for a custom period of time, and releases funds continously after the approval of validators.

 ## Specification